wp-plugins/combo-slideshow/readme.txt

 In /views/default/gallery.php find this line: slideshow.letterbox = "#000"; Change #000 to #FFF for white, or any other hex color code.

 = How can I achieve a liquid layout? =
-First of all, disable the built-in width & height crop adjustment in the settings, and then simply apply the "width:100%" rule in your stylesheet using both the ".ngslideshow.nivoSlider" classes: it will override the default fixed width
+First of all disable the built-in width & height crop adjustment in the settings, and then simply apply the "width:100%" rule in your stylesheet using both the ".ngslideshow.nivoSlider" classes: it will override the default fixed width

+== Screenshots ==

+1. the slideshow in action on a default Twenty Fourteen theme
+2. the Admin Settings page

 == Changelog ==

+= 1.9 (2014.11.22) =
+* Tabbed navigation on administration settings
+* Fixed compatibility issue with TinyMCE js module on WP 3.9
+* Fixes to the "no theme" CSS
+* "default" theme is now really the default option
+* Post Category multiple select

 = 1.8 (2013.12.03) =
 * Bugfix: TinyMCE button for gallery shortcodes